splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 * Update ``SPLUNK_HEC_URL`` and ``SPLUNK_HEC_TOKEN`` to reflect the correct values for your environment.

-* Set `SC4S_DEST_SPLUNK_HEC_WORKERS` to match the number of indexers and/or HWFs with HEC endpoints.
+* Set `SC4S_DEST_SPLUNK_HEC_WORKERS` to match the number of indexers and/or HWFs with HEC endpoints, up to a maxiumum of 32.
 If the endpoint is a VIP, match this value to the total number of indexers behind the load balancer.

 * NOTE:  Splunk Connect for Syslog defaults to secure configurations.
-If you are not using trusted SSL certificates, be sure to uncomment the last line in the example below.
+If you are not using trusted SSL certificates, be sure to uncomment the last line in the example above.

 ## Configure SC4S Listening Ports